Past Research Grants

 Massage Therapy Management of Chronic & Upper Extremity Pain Syndromes

 Boulder College of Massage Therapy, Boulder, CO

-This study was published in the April 1, 2008 issue of The Journal of Alternative and Complementary Medicine: Comparison of a Targeted and General Massage Protocol on Strength, Function, and Symptoms Associated with Carpal Tunnel Syndrome: A Randomized Pilot Study
+This study was published in the April 1, 2008 issue of The Journal of Alternative and Complementary Medicine as Comparison of a Targeted and General Massage Protocol on Strength, Function, and Symptoms Associated with Carpal Tunnel Syndrome: A Randomized Pilot Study.

 The objectives of this study were to compare the effectiveness of general and specific massage protocols in treating symptoms in persons with a clinical diagnosis of Carpal Tunnel Syndrome.
 The treatment protocol consisted of 30-minute massages with 27 subjects twice weekly for six weeks.
 Each subject was randomly selected to receive either a general upper body massage or a specific massage consisting of myofascial release, trigger point therapy and friction massage in the afflicted arm and neck regions.